top of page

 • The importance of cultural competency in trauma treatment and how to effectively support the needs of diverse populations who have experienced trauma.

-Overall, getting extracurricular trauma training can be an important step for mental health professionals looking to improve their understanding of trauma and their ability to effectively support and treat individuals who have experienced trauma.
+Overall, getting trauma training can be an important step for mental health professionals looking to improve their understanding of trauma and their ability to effectively support and treat individuals who have experienced trauma.
 Get in touch today!

 bottom of page